miguelHx/coursera-duke-uni-java/README.md

 1. Programming and the Web for Beginners (done)
 2. Java Programming: Solving Problems with Software (done)
-3. Java Programming: Arrays, Lists, and Structured Data (in progress)
+3. Java Programming: Arrays, Lists, and Structured Data (done)
-4. Java Programming: Principles of Software Design
+4. Java Programming: Principles of Software Design (in progress)
 5. Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines